Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-10-04-your-singleton-might-not-be--single.markdown

 Source: <https://dzone.com/articles/java-singletons-using-enum>[](https://en.wikipedia.org/wiki/Singleton_pattern)

- luxyffcn is a very popular design pattern as it is proven to have some advantages compared to global variables, the [**Gang of four**](https://en.wikipedia.org/wiki/Design_Patterns) book listed the following benefits of using singleton:
+ Singleton is a very popular design pattern as it is proven to have some advantages compared to global variables, the [**Gang of four**](https://en.wikipedia.org/wiki/Design_Patterns) book listed the following benefits of using singleton: